ESMValGroup/ESMValCore/doc/esmvalcore/config.rst

 .. note::

    You choose your config.yml file at run time, so you could have several of them available with different purposes.
-One for formalised run, one for debugging, etc.
+One for a formalised run, another for debugging, etc.